mvolkmann/blog/src/htmx.md

 1. Install a plugin by entering `bun add @elysiajs/static`
 1. In the server code, add a call to `app.use(staticPlugin());`

+## Triggers

+With HTMX, any element can trigger an HTTP request.
+The first thing to consider is what will trigger a request to be sent.

+HTML elements such as `input`, `textarea`, and `select` automatically trigger when the emit a "change" event.
+HTML `form` elements automatically trigger when they emit a `submit` event.

+To trigger on a different event, add the `hx-trigger` attribute.
+The value of this attribute can be a single event name, a comma-separated list of event names, or `every {timing}` to trigger repeatedly at a given time interval.

+Event names include `click`, `mouseenter`, and custom event names.

+Events can be filtered so they only trigger in specific circumstances.
+This is specified in square brackets after an event name.
+For example, `click[shiftKey]` only triggers when an element is clicked while the shift key is held down.
+Multiple filters can be specify by and'ing them.
+For example, `click[shiftKey&&ctrlKey]`.
+The square brackets can also contain a call to a JavaScript function that returns a Boolean value where triggering doesn't occur if the function returns `false`.

+A space-separated list of event modifiers can follow an event name.
+For example, `click ...`
+TODO: FINISH THIS!

 ## Requests

 Interacting with any HTML element can trigger an HTTP request.